-White Bean Hummus is my take on the classic with white beans replacing the chickpeas for a lush and creamy dip.
+Butter Bean Hummus is my take on the classic with white beans replacing the chickpeas for a lush and creamy dip.
 Perfect spread on toast or served with veggie crudités for dipping.

-My basic recipe is included here but it’s really easy to add your own twist on the flavour.
-Fresh chopped herbs, caramelised onions or roasted red peppers all work great blended in.
+My basic recipe is included here but it is really easy to add your own twist on the flavour.
+Fresh chopped herbs, caramelised onions or roasted red peppers are all excellent additions to blend in.

 White Bean Hummus

-- 400 gram tin cannellini beans
+- 400 gram tin butter beans or any white beans

 - 2 tbsp olive oil